zhong0/2018-referendum_data_visualization/README.md

 Supplement
 ----
   >The project was displayed on our teacher's website.
-If you wonder the pratical operation in details, you can visit it via above link.
+If you want to understand our systems work in details, you can manipulate our system via above link.